 (Laughs) I was!
 This is gonna make me sound like I dated loads of girls – which I didn’t! – but I would always bring my girlfriend to whatever press I was doing.
 My girlfriend would be at everything.
 This is before Madeleine – well, Madeleine would come to everything too.
 But I would always bring my partner to everything: video shoots, press, shows, everything.
 And no one batted an eyelash!
 I always quite laughed at that.
 I thought it was quite funny.
 But yeah, I never even got quizzed on it.

 I remember my manager being like, “You don’t really ever talk about this.”
 And I was like, “No one ever asks me!”
 He was like, “Why don’t we just tell people you’re married?”
 But I’ve been out for forever.
 Everyone knows.
-I dated guys – I’ve had boyfriends – but it was never anything serious for me.
+I dated guys – I’ve had boyfriends – but it was never nothing serious ever for me.
 It wasn’t until I had my first girlfriend, I was like, “Uh, I see.
 This is a thing.”
 So it’s been so long for me that I just forgot that it was even a thing, you know?
 I know it’s so different when you’re really young and you’re just coming out and you’re realizing who you are and you have your entire family to tell.
 I remember that feeling.
 I know it’s incredibly hard.
 But this was so different for me because it’s no secret (laughs).
 I like the way we did it, though: “Yeah, she’s married.”

 You made a statement without having to make a statement.